 While the app is completely free to use, the developer does ask that you donate if you like the app.
 Choose one-time or monthly donations of $2, $5, or $10.
 You can also donate a custom amount via PayPal.

-4. Weather Channel
+5. The Weather Channel

+Sadly, the app is filled with ads between every section and before and after videos.
 The premium version is $4.99/month or $29.99/year.
 The fee removes ads and provides 96-hour hourly forecasts, 24-hour future radar, and more.

 The ads are intrusive but manageable.
 You can remove the ads for $8.99/year, which adds ten more days of forecasts and two days of hourly forecasts.
 If you want an app that gives you a great overview of the day before you go out, this is it.

 Available on: Android

 The weather app with a really long name but impressive forecasts and features.

 Firstscreen Weather: Digital Artery, Weather App, Climatic Armor – The Weather App offers in-depth weather forecasts that include wind, UV, humidity, precipitation, pressure, and visibility.
 You also get hour-by-hour forecasts and comparisons to the previous day.
 Colorful graphics help you quickly see the weather for the week ahead at a glance.
 Plus, you get the bonus of an easy-to-use radar and conditions for various lifestyle activities and allergies.

 - Offers comparisons to yesterday